 Every child has the right to go to school and learn

 The East Asia and Pacific region is home to one-third of the world’s population and more than one-quarter of the world’s children – around 580 million children in total.
-The region possesses a stunning variety in geography, culture and political and economic systems and significant diversity can be seen within countries in terms of wealth, ethnicity and language.
+Over the past decades, many countries in the region have achieved impressive progress and increased enrollment, retention and completion rates while also reducing gender gaps.

 Education transforms lives and breaks the cycle of poverty that traps so many children.
 UNICEF is committed to making sure every child has access to a quality education, no matter who or where they are.
 We work with governments and partners throughout the region to help make sure education reaches the most vulnerable, that systems work effectively for children, and that no child is left behind.

 In 27 countries in the East Asia and Pacific region, UNICEF works to provide learning opportunities that prepare children and adolescents with the knowledge and skills they need to thrive.